Appropriate. SSgt Jones correctly created a task list and correctly decided on the priority of work.

 You use positive words of encouragement, convey an attitude of confidence, look for nonverbal clues or indicators, take charge, do not leave the person alone, and provide professional help for the person as soon as possible.

-You use positive words of encouragement, inform the person that you are not properly trained to help them and will seek help from your leaders as soon as the person calms down and is in a better mood.
+You use positive words of encouragement, inform the person that you are not properly trained to help them, and seek help from your leaders as soon as they calm down and are in a better mood.
 Once you have determined it's safe to leave, you follow through by seeking professional help.

 You inform the person that their situation can't be that bad, provide the person with examples of tough times that you've experienced, convey to the person that they have duties and responsibilities to the military, look for nonverbal clues or indicators, and take charge of the situation.

 You are in charge of a detail that must be completed and ready for inspection the following day.
 You've been working with your team on the detail for 8 hours and it looks like you may have to work 3 more hours to complete the detail.
 You have a football game that you have been planning on attending for weeks.
 After several minutes of consideration about the matter, you decide that your team is fully capable of completing the task without you.
 You can get a full report in the morning.